-Minerals are a Must Have in your 4th Discipline tool kit.
+Minerals are a Must Have in your tool kit.

-As we know, minerals are only derived externally and can only be ingested and received from our nutrition.
+As you may or may not know, minerals are only derived externally and can only be ingested and received from our nutrition.

 Minerals are essential to life; as are vitamins, proteins, fats & carbohydrates.

-The differentiation with minerals and certain vitamins is that our bodies cannot make them and; for a majority of minerals, our bodies need to convert them into bio-recognizable forms to increase absorption.
+The differentiation with minerals and certain vitamins is that our bodies cannot make or synthesize them, and for a majority of minerals, our bodies need to convert them into bio-recognizable forms to increase absorption.